Tiyaha: The Qadirat

 Numbering 4,000: during the early years of the British occupation a number of them, under the leadership of Ibrahim ibn Mohammed, committed numerous acts of lawlessness, living as outlaws until making peace with the government.
 Many of the residents of Lakiya, north of Beersheba, identify themselves as Qadirat.

 The Dhullam

 The grave of one of their ancestors, Mahna, in Wadi al-Hafir is a place of pilgrimage.
 Numbering 2,000 in 1930, they had a reputation as fighters.
 They lost eighty horsemen in one engagement with the Tarabin during the nineteenth century.

 Other sub-groups

-A number of other tribes and clans were allied to the Tiyaha: The Shallaliyin (1,000); The Bani 'Uqba living around Beersheba; The Qatatiwa also arriving in the Negev in the early nineteenth century; The Qalazin (200) and the Badinat (350).
+A number of other tribes and clans were allied to the Tiyaha: The Shallaliyin (1,000); The Bani 'Uqbah living around Beersheba; The Qatatiwa also arriving in the Negev in the early nineteenth century; The Qalazin (200) and the Badinat (350).